 We must disenroll you if you don’t meet this requirement.

-[Insert deemed continuous eligibility information here.
+[Plans should include deemed continuous eligibility information here, if applicable.
 Plans should adjust the following language as needed.
-Plans shall provide continued deemed eligibility to any Member experiencing a loss of eligibility for a period of not less than 30 days, as long as they apply the criteria consistently across all members and fully inform members of the policy]-month period of deemed continued eligibility, we’ll continue to provide all Medicare Advantage plan-covered Medicare benefits.
-However, during this period, [Plans should specify policy regarding coverage of Medicaid benefits during the period of deemed continued eligibility, as defined in the State Medicaid Agency Contract.]
+Plans shall provide continued deemed eligibility to any Member experiencing a loss of eligibility for a period of not less than 30 days, as long as they apply the criteria consistently across all members and fully inform members of the policy.]

 We can make you leave our plan for the following reasons only if we get permission from Medicare and Medicaid first:

-If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
+If you intentionally give us incorrect information when you’re enrolling in our plan and that information affects your eligibility for our plan.

 If you continuously behave in a way that’s disruptive and makes it difficult for us to provide medical care for you and other members of our plan.